 $hash = hash_hmac('sha1', "$string $timestamp", $secret);

-$sso_string "{$string} {$hash} {$timestamp} hmacsha1";
+$sso_string = "{$string} {$hash} {$timestamp} hmacsha1";

-vanilla_sso = "<?php echo $sso_string; ?>";
+<script>vanilla_sso = "<?php echo $sso_string; ?>";</script>

-Below this script tag you would put your embed code which will read the vanilla_sso
+Below this script tag, insert your embed code, which will read the vanilla_sso variable and use it to sign in your user.

-As of release 2020.014, For jsConnect version 3 only.
-In your Vanilla dashboard, in the jsConnect addon, click on Test.
-On the Test page you will find a sample jsConnect sso_string for the user that you are logged in as.
-You can compare it to the one you have generated or you can temporarily paste it manually into the page that you are using to embed the forum.
+In your Vanilla Dashboard, access the jsConnect addon and click Test.
+On the Test page, you will find a sample jsConnect sso_string for the user that you're logged in as.
+You can compare it to the one you have generated or you can temporarily paste it manually into the page that you're using to embed the community.
 TEMPORARILY because anyone who visits that page will be logged in as you.
 Please exercise caution.

 Here are some issues you may run into when trying to get embedded SSO working: